Postfix (software): Architecture

 Postfix consists of a combination of server programs that run in the background, and client programs that are invoked by user programs or by system administrators.

 The Postfix core consists of several dozen server programs that run in the background, each handling one specific aspect of email delivery.
 Examples are the SMTP server, the scheduler, the address rewriter, and the local delivery server.
-For damage-control purposes, most server programs run with fixed reduced privileges, and terminate voluntarily after processing a limited number of requests.
-To conserve system resources, most server programs terminate when they become idle.
+For damage-control purposes, most server programs run with fixed reduced privileges while handling requests, and terminate voluntarily after processing a limited number of requests.
+To conserve system resources, most server programs terminate voluntarily when they become idle.

 Client programs run outside the Postfix core.
 They interact with Postfix server programs through mail delivery instructions in the user's ~/.forward file, and through small "gate" programs to submit mail or to request queue status information.

 Other programs provide administrative support to start or stop Postfix, query status information, manipulate the queue, or to examine or update its configuration files.